anudeike/CSCI_201-HelperFile/README.md

 # CSCI_201-HelperFile
 Homework takes too long and is really tedious.
 So I turned them into programs.
 Enjoy

+# Working files:
+  1. BoothAlgorithim.py
+  2. Any of the IEEE to Decimal files

 # STATUS

   1. The Convert Decimal to IEEE is a bit finnicky when it comes to converting negative floats to IEEE format.
 Updates are being made.